 PRECISION MACHINE AND MANUFACTURING

-In March 2014, we backed the existing management team of Precision Machine and Manufacturing in the acquisition of the company from its retiring owner.
+In March 2014, we along with an institutional investor backed the existing management team of Precision Machine and Manufacturing in the acquisition of the company from its retiring owner.
 Precision is a Eugene, Oregon based manufacturer of material handling equipment used to move granular materials with a focus on the most demanding, complex and abrasive applications.
-Industries served include, forest products, pulp and paper, biomass, cement, aggregates, coal fired utilities and mining.
+Industries served include forest products, pulp and paper, biomass, cement, aggregates, coal fired utilities and mining.
 Precision’s products often sell for as much as a 30% premium over competitive products due to their unique design, longevity and life cycle economics.
-Even so, given the focus on demanding applications, repair and refurbishment of worn out equipment is an important part of their revenue stream.
+Even so, given the focus on demanding applications, repair and refurbishment of worn-out equipment is an important part of their revenue stream.

-Four years prior to the sale to our group, the owner recruited a new president to assume full responsibility for all operational aspects of the business.
-The president had an option to purchase the company, but the size of the acquisition was well beyond his personal financial resources.
-An intermediary in Portland introduced Socius Capital to the opportunity and we became the president’s financial partner in consummating the acquisition.
 In addition to investing a significant amount of our own personal capital, Socius brought in an institutional investor to provide the majority of the capital on pari pasu terms with our investment.
-The President and another manager invested in common securities while Socius and its institutional partner committed to all of the preferred stock and subordinated debt.
+Socius and its institutional partner committed to all of the preferred stock and subordinated debt.
 A senior lender provided a term loan amounting to approximately 1.5x trailing EBITDA.
-We and our institutional partner own a controlling interest in the business, while the management investors own a significant minority stake.
+We and our institutional partner own a controlling interest in the business.
+After several years of ownership we brought in a new CEO who has led the company to record revenue levels.

 PIONEER RECYCLING SERVICES